RECAF Investors Have Opportunity to Lead Reconnaissance Energy Africa Ltd f/k/a Lund Enterprises Corp. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-15, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Reconnaissance Energy Africa Ltd f/k/a Lund Enterprises Corp. ("ReconAfrica" or the "Company") (OTC: RECAF).
+BENSALEM, Pa., Nov.
+19, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against against Reconnaissance Energy Africa Ltd f/k/a Lund Enterprises Corp. ("ReconAfrica" or the "Company") (OTC: RECAF).

 Class Period: February 28, 2019 – September 7, 2021